bschwede/linkenhancer/README.md

 Images of gedcom media records reside behind the media firewall.
 Therefore, this function cannot be provided with JavaScript, but by extending the [MarkDownFactory class](https://github.com/fisharebest/webtrees/blob/main/app/Factories/MarkdownFactory.php).
 If restriction rules apply to the record, instead of the image, a message is displayed.

-The images are packed into a div container together with an image subtitle - which is also a link to the media data set for GEDCOM objects.
-The display can be customized as required using the standard CSS classes or per image additional CSS classes (e.g. `float-start` or `float-end` from webtrees vendor.css).

 **Syntax:**
 - `![alternate text for gedcom object](#@id=@M1@)`
 - `![alternate text for picture in public folder](#@public=webtrees.png "title")`
 - `![picture with defined height, width and additional css class](#@id=@M1@&h=200&w=200&cname=float-right)`

+Technically the images are packed into a div container together with an image subtitle - which is also a link to the media data set for GEDCOM objects.
+The display can be customized as required using the standard CSS classes or per image additional CSS classes (e.g. `float-start` or `float-end` from webtrees vendor.css).

 <a name="mde"></a>
 #### Markdown editor